Museum of Jewish Heritage Curriculum Guide: “Diary of a Young Girl” by Anne Frank

 If you are teaching Diary of a Young Girl by Anne Frank, we recommend using the following lessons from the Museum’s Holocaust Curriculum:

 Lesson One – Introduction to Jewish Life During the Holocaust

 Use this lesson before starting the book with your students in order to give them a background on life before, during, and after the Holocaust.
-We recommend that you omit slides as appropriate, depending on the age of your students.
+We recommend that you omit artifact images as appropriate, depending on the age of your students.

 Lesson Six – Experiences of Jewish Children and Teens